 "The cheese is amazing!
 It's home made and it's Oaxacan Cheese (which is pretty much string cheese).
 Everywhere, including the cheese guy, lets you test the food which is always fun."

-Yes!
-Go for it!
-Most street vendors are willing to barter and a lot of the time you can cut the price down in half.
+Most street vendors are willing to bargain down the price if you ask and sometimes they'll even cut the price in half.
 It just takes some time talking to them and making a deal.
-Here are some bartering tips (they still apply in Mexico!).
+Here are some bargaining tips that we share for our volunteers in China, however all the same principles work in Mexico.

-Amy A. who is volunteering in Mexico shared her awesome deal she got from bartering for this unique blanket.
+Amy A. who volunteered in Mexico with ILP shared an awesome deal she got from bargaining for a unique blanket.

 "I bought a huge, beautiful quilt from a man in Mexico City at the ruins.
-He said that it took his family 45 days to sew it and he was going to sell it to me for $2,000 pesos ($108 american dollars).
-The quilt was definitely worth that much and would have been much more expensive in America" but she stuck with her guns, and got the price for much less.
+He said that it took his family 45 days to sew it and he was going to sell it to me for $2,000 pesos ($108 USD).
+The quilt was definitely worth that much and would have been much more expensive in America, but she tried her bargaining skills and got the price for much less.
 Nicely done, Amy!

-- to get "local prices" let them know you are living there for a semester teaching children
+—To get local prices (which tend to be lower than what is offered to tourists) let them know you are living there for a semester teaching children

 With amazing things to see, the kindest people around, and the opportunity to make a difference in the lives of kids, you're never going to want to leave.